Phone-GWP-group

 Training and incentivising your staff can be a quick win when looking to increase output

-Another over looked factor is cross training.
-Having multi-skilled staff can mean that if team members are absent (through sickness or planned leave / holidays) ensures productivity does not get impacted.
+Another factor that is overlooked is cross-training.
+Having multi-skilled staff can mean that if team members are absent (through sickness or annual leave), productivity is not impacted.

-It can also help to reduce downtime (i.e. if one job is completed they know how to work on the next required process), and can help to mitigate bottlenecks in certain areas too.
+It can also help reduce downtime; for example, if one job is completed, they know how to proceed with the next required process and can help mitigate bottlenecks in certain areas, too.

 Know the product(s) being produced

-Similarly to training staff on how to operate different machinery, or various processes throughout your manufacturing setup, knowing the actual products that you are producing can also yield surprising results.
+Similar to training staff to operate different machinery or various processes throughout your manufacturing setup, knowing the actual products you are producing can also yield surprising results.

-Manufacturing efficiency begins with knowledgeable staff that feel engaged and valued (a side effect of training), with an added benefit that it can often lead to ideas focused on improvements from the employees themselves.
+Manufacturing efficiency begins with knowledgeable staff who feel engaged and valued, a side effect of training, with the added benefit that it often leads to employee-driven improvement ideas.

-And this doesn’t have to be formal, classroom style learning – supervised on the job training can be less disruptive whilst being just as effective.
+This doesn’t need to be formal, classroom-style learning; supervised on-the-job training can be less disruptive while being just as effective.

-The amount of money (and staff time) that is wasted through a lack of organisation can be staggering.
+The amount of money and staff time wasted due to a lack of organisation can be staggering.

-This particularly true if materials or components are stored at various points in the manufacturing process – with time spent retrieving these items making up a significant portion of your (staff) costs.
+This is particularly true if materials or components are stored at various points in the manufacturing process, with the time spent retrieving these items making up a significant portion of your costs.

-Making sure your storage and warehouse facility is well organised will improve this “picking” process, which can be further improved through the use of suitable parts or picking bins.
+Making sure your storage and warehouse facilities are well organised will improve the picking process, which can be further enhanced by using suitable parts or picking bins.
+Correx® picking bins, in particular, can also help maximise space efficiency at your premises.

-The increased speed at which the parts or components arrive at your manufacturing line will lead to increased productivity, as well as helping to avoid delays and production even stopping whilst waiting for items.
-This is also true for reducing picking errors, which organisation can again help with.
+The increased speed at which parts or components arrive at your manufacturing line will lead to increased productivity and help avoid delays and even production stopping whilst waiting for items.
+This is also true for reducing picking errors, which an organisation can help with.

 Organise stock and parts